What is High Cholesterol?

 Fatty plaques reduce blood flow to organs and tissues in our body, which reduces oxygen levels to these areas.
 Fatty plaques can also abruptly rupture, leading to complete blockage of arterial blood flow and lack of oxygen delivery to tissues causing tissues to die.
 When this occurs in the heart, it is called a heart attack.
 This process can also happen in the brain, kidneys, gut, and limbs.

-Since high cholesterol (hypercholesterolemia) has serious complications, it is important that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:
+Since elevated cholesterol (hypercholesterolemia) has serious complications, it is important that patients understand its causes, symptoms, and treatment.

 High cholesterol is caused by diets high in fat and sugar.
 Foods that are high in cholesterol include: